Philip Graham (writer): Writing

-Graham’s non-fiction has appeared in The New York Times, Chicago Tribune, The Washington Post, Things (U.K.), and In the Middle of the Middle West: Literary Nonfiction from the Heartland (edited by Becky Bradway).
-His dispatches from Lisbon appeared regularly on the website of McSweeney’s.
-He has written over 30 book reviews on contemporary fiction and non-fiction for the Chicago Tribune and The New Leader.
+Graham’s non-fiction has appeared in The New York Times, Chicago Tribune, The Washington Post, and In the Middle of the Middle West: Literary Nonfiction from the Heartland (edited by Becky Bradway).
+He has written book reviews on contemporary fiction and non-fiction for the Chicago Tribune and The New Leader.
 His essays on the craft of writing have appeared in Rules of Thumb: 73 Authors Reveal Their Fiction Writing Fixations (edited by Michael Martone and Susan Neville), Words Overflown by Stars (edited by David Jauss), Now Write!
-Nonfiction Writing Exercises from Today’s Best Writers and Teachers (edited by Sherry Ellis), and The Field Guide to Writing Flash Nonfiction, edited by Dinty W. Moore.
+Nonfiction Writing Exercises from Today’s Best Writers and Teachers (edited by Sherry Ellis), and The Field Guide to Writing Flash Nonfiction (edited by Dinty W. Moore).